| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Friday April 22, 2011

 improve their overall sustainability to benefit their animals, their

+neighbors, their local community and consumers worldwide.
 Randy Spronk, a farrow-to-finish pork producer from Edgerton, Minnesota, who serves on the National Pork Board's Environmental Committee, points out that, according to the Environmental Protection Agency - pork production contributes only one-third of one percent of total U.S. greenhouse gas emissions.
 In addition, every pound of pork produced in the United States today has a smaller carbon footprint than it used to have 20 years ago.
 This is due to improved production methods.
 As the pork industry plays its part to feed an ever-growing world population, the Pork Checkoff is developing new tools to help producers become more sustainable.
 A new carbon footprint calculator is in final stages of development that will help producers identify areas on their farms where they can become more efficient and potentially reduce their carbon footprint.
 This tool is expected to be launched at World Pork Expo in Des Moines, Iowa in June. | |

-Cattle on Feed Numbers Continue to Run Significantly Above a Year Ago ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The Department
+| Cattle on Feed Numbers Continue to Run Significantly Above a Year Ago ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The Department

 of Agriculture's Cattle on Feed report, released Thursday, indicates the